willwebberley/robotathon-ucas/README.md

 ### General installation
-Follow these instructions for ad-hoc installation of the app.
+Follow these instructions for ad-hoc installations of the app.

 This guide assumes you have pip installed.
 On Ubuntu (and probably other Debian-based distros) you can use apt-get to install this: